-Kilmacshane Bog is located approximately 1.5 km to the north of Banagher and c.3.5km south of Shannonbridge in Co.
-Galway, on the western banks of the River Shannon (see Figure 3.1).
-The surrounding landscape is a mosaic primarily consist of low-lying agricultural land (pasture) interspersed with other raised bogs, many of which have also been managed by Bord na Móna for peat production with some areas utilised for domestic turf-cutting.
-The River Shannon is immediately adjacent to the eastern side and parts of Kilmacshane form part of the flood plain of the River Shannon, regularly flooding during winter and occasionally at other times when the water levels on the river are high.
+Garryduff Bog is located approximately 1 km south of Shannonbridge in Co.
+Galway.
+The River Suck flows along the northern boundary and meets the River Shannon, which flows along the eastern boundary (see Figure 3.1).
+The surrounding landscape is a mosaic primarily consist of low-lying agricultural land (pasture) interspersed with other raised bogs, many of which have also been managed by Bord na Móna for peat production with some areas utilised for domestic turf-cutting (See Figure 3.2).
+Garryduff Bog is a pumped bog with a water table significantly lower than the surrounding area.
+The River Shannon and River Suck are immediately adjacent to the northern and eastern sides and parts of Garryduff Bog form part of the flood plain of these rivers.
+The bog is regularly inundated during winter and occasionally at other times when the water levels on the river are high.

-A rail line connects Kilmacshane bog with Garryduff Bog to the north.
+A rail line connects Garryduff bog with Kilmacshane Bog to the south-east and Lismanny Bog to the north-west.
+There is also a railway connection to the north-east, where the railway line bridges over the River Shannon to connect Garryduff Bog with the power station in Shannonbridge and other bogs around Blackwater, and a bridge over the River Suck to the north, connecting Garryduff Bog to other bogs in the Blackwater Bog Group on the Roscommon side of the River Shannon.
 There is also road access to the site alongside the railway line in the north and from a public road in the south-west.
 The only infrastructure on-site, apart from the rail links and associated machinery access roads and tracks, is a tea centre located at the northern end of the site next Garryduff.

-The site is bisected by one main railway line running roughly North-west to south-east and this is situated on the old route of the Ballnasloe section of the Grand Canal, which was infilled as part of the bog development.
+The site is bisected by one main railway line running roughly North-west to south-east and this is situated on the old route of the Ballnasloe section of the Grand Canal, which has been infilled.